dfattal/dfattal.github.io/ImmersityLens/privacy-policy.md

 ### What Happens to Your Images
 - Images are processed using the Immersity AI service for 3D conversion
-- Images are only sent for processing when you explicitly click the "2D3D" button
+- Images are only sent for processing when you explicitly select "Convert to 3D" from the right-click context menu
 - No images are permanently stored by our extension
 - Images are not shared with any third parties beyond the conversion service
 - The conversion service processes images temporarily and does not retain them

 ### User Control
-- All image processing is initiated by your direct action
+- All image processing is initiated by your direct action through the context menu
-- You can choose which images to convert
+- You can choose which images to convert by right-clicking them
 - No automatic or background image processing occurs

 ## Local Storage